mikependon/RepoDB.NET/_posts/2020-05-30-empowering-mysql-db-access.md

 }
 ```

-To query all the rows, use the [QueryAll](http://repodb.net/operation/queryall) method instead.
+To query all the rows, use the [QueryAll](http://repodb.net/operation/queryall) method.

 ```csharp
 using (var connection = new MySqlConnection(ConnectionString))